Russia overtakes China with coronavirus cases at 87,000

-Russia, the world's largest country by territory, has been on lockdown since President Vladimir Putin announced the closure of most public spaces on March 25.
+Russia, the world's largest country by territory, has been on lockdown since President Vladimir Putin announced the closure of most public spaces in late March.
 These measures are due to expire on April 30 and Putin has not yet said if he plans to extend them.
 Anna Popova, the head of Russia's safety watchdog Rospotrebnadzor, told state television on Monday that, in her view, restrictions should be in place until May 12.

 Earlier Prime Minister Mikhail Mishushin asked his government to submit proposals by Thursday to ease some of the restrictions on businesses.
-Many firms have warned that they risk going bankrupt if the lockdown continues, and thousands of jobs have been laid off.
-"As soon as situation will be changing for good, we would need to consider a step-by-step cancellation of restrictions on certain companies... operations," Mishustin told an online government meeting.
+Many firms have warned that they risk going bankrupt if the lockdown continues, and thousands of workers have been laid off.
+Mishustin told an online government meeting that as soon as the situation started to improve "we would need to consider a step-by-step cancellation of restrictions on certain companies...operations".

+St Petersburg, the country's second largest city, is also turning Lenexpo, which used to host Russia's top economic forum, into a temporary hospital with 1,000 beds.
+ENERGY SECTOR IN FOCUS

 Russia, one of the world's top oil and gas exporters, is particularly vulnerable to the spread of the coronavirus at production sites.
-Most are located in remote areas accessible by only air, meaning the workers in close proximity, increasing their risk of infection.
-Citing local officials, Interfax said on Monday that an airport in Sabetta in the northern Yamal peninsula had been shut down for quarantine after cases of the new coronavirus were detected at the Yamal LNG production site controlled by Novatek .
+Most are located in remote areas accessible only by air, meaning the workers must be in close proximity, increasing their risk of infection.
+Citing local officials, news agency Interfax said on Monday that an airport in Sabetta, in the northern Yamal peninsula, had been shut down for quarantine after cases of the new coronavirus were detected at the Yamal LNG production site controlled by Novatek.

-A total of 143 cases were confirmed in Sabetta, the local crisis response center said separately.
-In the northwestern region of Murmansk where Novatek is building a plant to supply its next LNG project, the Arctic LNG 2, over 800 workers tested positive for coronavirus, the local crisis response centre said on Sunday.
+A total of 143 cases were confirmed in Sabetta, the local crisis response centre said separately.
+In the northwestern region of Murmansk where Novatek is building a plant to supply its next LNG project, the Arctic LNG 2, more than 800 workers tested positive for coronavirus, the local crisis response centre said on Sunday.

-Velesstroy, a sub-contractor for the plant, temporarily suspended work at the site near Murmansk but said in a statement to Reuters that the project will remain on schedule.
-To limit the risk of contagion at over 1,000 power plants in Russia, including nuclear ones, over 200,000 employees - or nearly a third - were recently tested for the virus, the energy ministry said.
+Velesstroy, a sub-contractor for the plant, temporarily suspended work at the site near Murmansk, but said in a statement to Reuters that the project would remain on schedule.
+To limit the risk of contagion at more than 1,000 power plants in Russia, including nuclear ones, more than 200,000 employees - or nearly a third - were recently tested for the virus, the energy ministry said.

 It did not say how many of those tests returned positive.
 Mainland China, where the new coronavirus first emerged, reported a total of 82,830 cases on Monday.
 China is now fighting an increased number of new cases coming from Russia.